-6855.
-Except-as provided-under-Section-14347-of-the Revenue and Taxation-Code,-no No association paying any fiduciary, beneficiary, or designated person in accordance with the provisions of this article or of the California Multiple-Party Accounts Law, Part 1 (commencing with Section 5100) of Division 5 of the Probate Code, shall, because of the payment, be liable for any estate, inheritance, or succession taxes that may be due this state.
+Financial Code §6855 (technical amendment).
+Nonliability for taxes any fiduciary, beneficiary, or designated person in accordance with the provisions of this article or of the California Multiple-Party Accounts Law, Part 1 (commencing with Section 5100) of Division 5 of the Probate Code, shall, because of the payment, be liable for any estate, inheritance, or succession taxes that may be due this state.